-Height: 1 foot, 1 inch to 1 foot, 2 inches tall at the shoulder
+Height:13 to 14 inches tall at the shoulder

 Created to be a practical working terrier, the Lakeland hails from England's beautiful but rugged and mountainous Lake District, where his job was to hunt and kill the foxes that plagued farmers.
 He's small, square, and sturdy, with a deep, relatively narrow body that allows him to squeeze into rocky dens after his prey.

-Lakies, as these lively, feisty little dogs are nicknamed, are affectionate, friendly, and self-confident.
-They're characterized by a rectangular head, an intense and sometimes impish expression, v-shaped ears that fold over, and a docked tail carried up.
+Lakeland Terriers are characterized by a rectangular head, an intense and sometimes impish expression, v-shaped ears that fold over, and a docked tail carried up.
 They have a double coat: a thick, hard topcoat to protect them from thorns and a dense undercoat to keep them warm in the hail, sleet, snow, and rain of their home region.
 Alert and ready to go, Lakies often look as if they're standing on their tiptoes.

 The Lakeland is cheerful and energetic, but like any self-respecting terrier, he can be willful and determined.
 Nonetheless, his people are enchanted by his charm, intelligence, and sense of humor.
 Lakies have a lot of courage and confidence.
 They generally get along well with children and other dogs, but are reserved with strangers.
 Being terriers, they are prone to chasing small animals, so it's advisable to socialize them with cats and other small animals from an early age.